 “Absolutely not!”
 Bailey replies, looking at her crew-mates for approval but getting none.

 # # #

 I’m outside the gaping cavernous doors of the DNA depository.
 It’s just turned night time, but it’s pitch black outside.
 With all of the moisture in the air, the Earth is either in the brightest of day or the darkest of night.
 There’s no in-between any more.
-No twilight dusky time for lovers to prim and preen, no gradual glow of the dawn calling them to break their fast.
+No twilight dusky time for lovers to prim and preen, no gradual glow of the dawn calling them to break their fasts.
 And of course the stars vanished from sight decades ago.

 Now that I’m free of Lexie and I’ve heard the voices from the past singing to me so eloquently, I’m starting to feel another song from my past coming from very deep in my memory core.
 It’s not possible for this to be happening because I have no memories older than my manufacture date, just a few years ago.
 I’m basically a three-year old mind held captive inside the body of an eternally canine, artificial being.
 What possible memories could I have?

 Then, I look up into the black smudge of a sky for some reason.
 Something or someone is calling to me.
 The sky starts to light up in one direction that I detect to be the West.
 It gains in brightness more and more until it appears to turn the entire night into day once again.
-Then, the brightest and largest circle of sunlight I’ve ever seen, like an extra-planetary gigantic rainbow, rings the entire planet.
+Then, the brightest and largest halo of sunlight I’ve ever seen, like an extra-planetary gigantic rainbow, rings the entire planet.

 The circle of rainbow colors quickly grows smaller and smaller and appears to be further and further away until it is completely engulfed by the gloom.
 As suddenly as it came, it is gone.

 ‘Curious event,’ I’m thinking and wondering if it has anything to do with the message I just received from the DNA freezers down deep in the tunnels.